the montibon company

 Introduction:

-Both the foundational and advanced education of artists, designers and photographers are lacking.
+Both the foundational and advanced education of artists, designers and photographers are flawed.
 Oriented toward either technical training or critical theory, conventional arts education leaves many arts professionals unclear on the middle ground—the core issues their professions are based upon.
 From the nature of perception; to communication as mind-to-mind sharing based on a set of ever-changing agreements and contexts; from the projection of meaning by the recipient; to the relevance lifespan of a work in the real world—these writings examine these issues.

-Roy Montibon :: Artist | Designer | Strategist | Creative Director | Educator
+Roy Montibon :: Artist | Strategist | Creative Director | Designer | Educator

 .....................